nerdyjan/typo3-janolawservice/Documentation/Index.rst

 Please install the extension either via the admin tool „Extensions“, or if you use composer then with

 composer require janolaw/janolawservice

+**Update:** If you are updating the existing extension from version 3.x to version 4.x, please run the Upgrade Wizard after the update (Admin Tools -> Upgrade -> Upgrade Wizard), then update the database structure (under Admin Tools -> Maintenance -> Analyse Database Structure).

 **Update:** If you update the existing extension from version 1.x to version 2.x, please also update the database structure following the update of the extension (under Administration Tools -> Maintenance -> Analyse Database structure).